microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 When a new GA release of the Windows App SDK is available, we will create a new branch for that version, allowing us to maintain older versions of the samples.
 Only samples on the latest GA release (not experimental/preview features) should be in the branches for specific releases.

-The “main” branch represents the head of development, so it may include experimental features or preview versions of the Windows App SDK.
-The default branch for the repo will be set to the latest publicly available Windows App SDK release, for example release/1.x.
-When a new GA release is available (e.g. Windows App SDK vX.Y), we snap a “release/X.Y” branch, and update the default branch to the new “release/X.Y” branch.
+The `main` branch represents the head of development, so it may include experimental features or preview versions of the Windows App SDK.
+The default branch for the repo will be set to the latest publicly available Windows App SDK release, for example `release/1.x`.
+When a new GA release is available (e.g. Windows App SDK vX.Y), we snap a `release/X.Y` branch, and update the default branch to the new `release/X.Y` branch.

-When we fork a new release/X.Y branch, we will need to pick and choose which samples go into the release/X.Y branch.
-Experimental samples need to be tagged clearly in the sample’s README.
+When we branch for a new version of the Windows App SDK, we will need to pick and choose which samples go into the new branch.
+Experimental samples need to be tagged clearly in the sample’s README so that these samples are not included.

 ### Samples Browser Metadata